 After a rousing rendition of Let's Dance, it's suddenly all over, Eno giving her thanks and goodbyes as she and the band head back stage.

 There are a few minutes of sustained cheers, calls and applause before Afla comes back to ask us if we really want more.
 We're clearly not making ourselves heard!
-Afla takes position behind the bongos and treats us to a powerful display of his prowess on percussion.
+Afla takes position again behind the bongos and treats us to a powerful display of his prowess on percussion.
 It could be minutes or hours, it keeps the energy going until finally his band mates rejoin him.

 There's just one more song to go, Pull The Rope of course.
 Again, it's a song that gains stature and weight from this live performance.
 It's over far too soon, of course, and once more we're clapping and cheering as Eno tries to express her appreciation for the reception from the Bristol crowd tonight.
 I couldn't hear a word of it, some way back, as yells and screams from a delighted audience filled my ears.